etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 When in a document line (order or invoice) a product is selected, a default tax is associated to this line.
 Keep in mind that we can select the tax we want for this line.
 The selection of the default tax is achieved by the C\_GetTax DB stored procedure.
 The rules followed by this procedure are as follows:

-For sale transactions with an associated project, if a project has a tax rate, this tax rate will be taken.
+For sale transactions with an associated project, if a project has a tax rate, this tax rate is taken.
 This works when an order is generated by a Project (Order).
 In this case, the tax is taken directly from the project line tax.
 For sale transactions, if a partner is marked as tax-exempt, the selected tax will be the one checked as exempt with the most recent date relative to the ordered or invoiced date.

 Otherwise, the tax is selected from the ones defined in the same tax category as the product on the line.
 Taxes with defined business partner tax category can only be applied to those business partners with the same tax category (for vendor or customer).
 If the tax does not have a business partner tax category, it can be applied to any partner (with or without an associated tax category).
 If a tax with business partner tax category and another one without it can both be applied, the one with business partner tax category will be selected.
 In addition to this, the “to” and “from” locations are taken into account.
 At first, those taxes defined for closer regions are selected (if a tax is for region and another one for country, the region one will be selected).
 This information is associated to the tax rate, through the “Tax Zone” tab.
 Taxes are applied taking into account if they are defined as Sales, Purchases or Both.

-Apart from these rules, and only in the case of Purchase/Sales Orders and Invoices, the system will filter the tax rates taking into account the Cash VAT flag defined at the document's header too, which is automatically set based on the organization's and the business partner's configuration for sales and purchase documents respectively (although it can be manually overridden afterwards).
+Apart from these rules, and only in the case of Purchase/Sales Orders and Invoices, the system filters the tax rates taking into account the Cash VAT flag defined at the document's header too, which is automatically set based on the organization's and the business partner's configuration for sales and purchase documents respectively (although it can be manually overridden afterwards).
 Thus, in case the document is enabled for the Cash VAT regime, the system will get a Cash VAT tax rate and the other way around.

 Once the tax is selected (the default one, or another one selected by the user), an approximated amount is calculated by the SL\_Order\_Tax or SL\_Invoice\_Tax callouts.
 If the tax is checked as summary, the calculation will be done using the rate defined in the parent, not exploding it and taking the real values from its children.
 In addition, information c\_order\_tax and c\_invoice\_tax tables are populated with taxes at this point.
 The actual amount is calculated when the document is processed.

 When creating a new invoice, it is possible to write down taxes manually and check them as “no recalculate”.
-In this case, the tax will be applied with the amount written down in the tax tab of the invoice, so no recalculation will be done while processing the invoice.
+In this case, the tax is applied with the amount written down in the tax tab of the invoice, so no recalculation will be done while processing the invoice.
 When a tax in an invoice is marked as recalculated, if the tax is edited manually all changes will be lost when processing the invoice.
 This is because the tax amount of the invoice is recalculated.
 “No recalculate” taxes are not associated to any invoice line, whereas the recalculated ones are.
 So when a tax comes from a line, it will be checked as recalculate.
 If it is manually created, it will not be checked, and this value will be not updatable.

 Not recalculating taxes is useful for invoices that include tax lines without a product.
 For example, it can be used for imported products: these products usually have an invoice that is tax-exempt and another invoice that is created by the custom broker without any product, but a tax amount for the imported products.